 Chrysanthemum: Another ornamental favorite that gets overlooked in the catering department, these edible flowers come in a variety of hues and cultivars.
 The happy blooms look striking and architectural on top of a cake, and individual petals look sweet and delicate over tapas plates.

 Clover: You don’t need an Irish-themed wedding as an excuse to incorporate more lush greenery and gorgeous clusters of emerald into your salad bar.

 Fuchsia: These brightly colored pendulum-shaped flowers are almost too perfect to eat.
 The petals could echo your layered tulle gown from Maggie or Midgley!
-(See Jerrica and Castalia for more inspiration.)
+(See Anastasia and Veda for more inspiration.)